INTERNATIONAL TRADING RELATIONS

 Third, ask questions in class.
 If you read something and it is unclear and then it is unclear during lecture, ask about it.
 Your classmates will probably thank you.
 This is one of the few ways, before an exam, that I can gauge how the material is getting across.

 Fourth, come see me during my office hours.
 This is another opportunity to get clarification and help on material about which you are unclear.
 But don’t wait until the last minute, by then it is usually too late.
-The TA for the course is Cuicui Song and she will be available during her office hours to answer questions related to homework and quizz assignments.

 I am aware that Tulane students are able to read a standard university syllabus and determine the content of the course and its relation to the major and the individual student’s course of study.
 However, the administration of Tulane University, along with the Southern Association of Colleges and Schools (SACS–which “accredits” primary and secondary schools as well as all varieties of 2 and 4 year undergraduate programs [with very little in the way of adjustment in rubrics, metrics, etc.]), has determined that you require additional information.
 I collect this material in a separate section so that you can refer to it, or discard it, as you consider appropriate.